CERA Management Team

 Previously she has held the positions of Leader, Canterbury Earthquake Recovery Policy at the Department of the Prime Minister and Cabinet, Acting General Manager, Public Law and Director, Foreshore and Seabed at the Ministry of Justice.

-Benesia heads the Corporate and Governance group at CERA.
+Benesia heads the Strategy and Governance group at CERA.